What are air pollutants? | Types, sources and effects of air pollutants

 Lead

-Lead is a neurotoxin.
+Lead is a neurotoxin and one of the main sources of Air pollutants.
 It was earlier used in petrol as an antiknocking agent.
 The fine particles emitted through automobile exhausts reaches the lungs and settles down there.
 At higher levels in the blood, it interferes with haemoglobin production.
 This results in oxygen starvation and anaemia.
 Higher levels lead to behavioural disorders.

 Cadmium